 Also of interest is that Clinton Township has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Clinton Township citizens is a little higher than the average for US cities and towns: 22.22% of adults in Clinton Township have at least a bachelor's degree.
+The population of Clinton Township overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Clinton Township, 23.54% have at least a bachelor's degree.

 Clinton Township is a very ethnically-diverse township.
 The people who call Clinton Township home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clinton Township residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Clinton Township include German, Polish, Italian, Irish, and English.